mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 all of these are privileged

 ### What are interrupts?
-an interrupt is a hardware signal that causes that CPU to jump to a predefined instruction called the interrupt hanlder. this is used to handle events like I/O completion, hardware errors, etc.
+an interrupt is a hardware signal that causes that CPU to jump to a predefined instruction called the interrupt handler. this is used to handle events like I/O completion, hardware errors, etc.

 when an interrupt happens,
 - CPU goes into kernel mode
 - CPU disables interrupts (we can't have a new interrupt occur while we are handling an interrupt)

+interrupts can be invoked by the hardware or the software. they signal to the cpu that the device has an event that needs attention.
+- interrupts signal errors or requests off OS intervention (a system call). often called an exception or a trap.

+interrupts cause cpu to jump to a predefined routine which is known as the interrupt handler.

 ## Bootstrapping